 Whether you’re a global manufacturer, a small retail shop, a healthcare provider, a school, or a nonprofit organization, you have sensitive information that hackers can profit from, and that data can be found across every corner of your business.
 Every department needs data protection.
 Have conversations with team members across every department to get a sense of the kinds of sensitive information they’re handling, and whether it’s being protected: Employee and customer information, proprietary strategic data, financial records, PHI, PII, and more.
 You might be surprised by how much data you uncover.

-We’re all human.
-We’ve all made mistakes around cybersecurity.
-The question is — when mistakes happen, what tools do you have to mitigate or prevent damage?
-Virtru helps you implement two valuable safety nets for human error: Data Loss Prevention rules that automatically encrypt certain types of data by default, and a “Revoke” feature, which lets you revoke access to shared data at any time — even if that data has already been shared and accessed outside your network.
+When mistakes happen, what tools do you have to mitigate or prevent data loss?
+Virtru helps you implement two valuable safety nets for human error: AI-powered data loss prevention (DLP) from Nightfall is included in our Data Protection Gateway to automatically detect and protect certain types of data by default, based on context.
+And, Virtru's customer-favorite “Revoke Access” feature lets you revoke access to shared data at any time — even if that data has already been shared and accessed outside your network.
 This helps you take immediate action to mitigate your risk.

 With ransomware attacks and data breaches on the rise, it’s important to ensure your breach prevention and response plan is up to date, and that everyone understands their role in preventing and responding to an incident.
-When evaluating your breach prevention plan, ask yourself: Are we just protecting our systems and networks, or are we protecting the data itself, everywhere it travels?
+When evaluating your breach prevention plan, ask yourself: Are we just protecting our systems, networks, and endpoints?
+Or are we protecting the data itself, everywhere it travels?

 Trust can be your competitive advantage.
 In a world where so many companies take a lax approach to protecting their users’ privacy, you can build stronger relationships by demonstrating a commitment to security — for your customers, employees, and partners.
 Cybersecurity Awareness Month presents a great opportunity to communicate this with your audience, as well.
 Discover six ways to protect customer data and win trust.